This Instant Pot basmati rice recipe is a fantastically tasty and super easy Indian side dish.

 Add salt and lock the lid into place.

-Once the cooking cycle is done, leave the Instant Pot to release the pressure naturally.
-This should take about 10 to 15 minutes.
+Once the cooking cycle is done, leave the Instant Pot to release the pressure naturally for 10 minutes.
+Then do a quick pressure release by moving the venting knob from the sealing to venting position.

 Once done, fluff the rice and serve.